parkersullivan77/Travel-Planning-Web-Application/team/Sprint2.md

 #### Incomplete epics in Sprint Backlog

-These Epics were not completed.

-* *## epic title: explanation*
+All these epics were not complete because of time constraints

-* *#35 User: I want to know where I am on the map: *
+* *#35 User: I want to know where I am on the map*
-* *#84 User: The calculator data shouldn't go away when units change:*
+* *#84 User: The calculator data shouldn't go away when units change*
-* *#82 User: Enter latitudes and longitudes in the calculator using degree-minute-second and other formats:*
+* *#82 User: Enter latitudes and longitudes in the calculator using degree-minute-second and other formats*
-* *#97 User: It would be nice to see a map with the calculator:*
+* *#97 User: It would be nice to see a map with the calculator*
-* *#85 User: Let me change my itinerary *
+* *#85 User: Let me change my itinerary*

 #### What went well

-The ...
+We were organized, were pretty fast with assigning tasks and starting working on them.
+Early in the sprint we made a lot of progress.

 #### Problems encountered and resolutions

-The ...
+In the middle of the sprint we realized that our team understood but could not describe how the client and server communicated to other students.
+We asked Dave to explain POST and GET requests.
+Also, during one of the daily scrums, we were all working on the same itinerary.js file and eventually got a lot of merge conflicts.

 ## Retrospective (focus on people, process, tools)

-In this sprint, ...
+In this sprint our team had to ask Dave for advice on proper time management and how to work as a team when it is difficult to find time that works for everyone.

 #### What we changed this sprint

 Our changes for this sprint included meeting at different times to increase productivity.
 Instead of meeting during Dziugas' and Westin's lab hours, we did it after every CS 314 class.

 #### What we did well